Chenyungchin/RSA-Timing-Side-Channel/README.md

 # RSA-Timing-Side-Channel
-This project aims to investigate on timing side channel on RSA hardware algorithms using self-composition and taint analysis.
+This project aims to investigate on timing side-channel on RSA hardware algorithms using self-composition and taint analysis.
 Our works are listed as follows:
-* Implemented an RSA module (that is prone to timing side channel) using verilog
+* Implemented an RSA module (that is prone to timing side-channel) using Verilog
-* Instantiated two RSA modules and Carried out self composition using JasperGold to check possible information leakage
+* Instantiated two RSA modules and Carried out self-composition using JasperGold to check possible information leakage
-* Synthesized the RSA module into gate level netlist and added taint signals for taint analysis using JasperGold to check possible information leakage
+* Synthesized the RSA module into gate-level netlist and added taint signals for taint analysis using JasperGold to check possible information leakage
-* Based on the counter-examples provided in self composition and taint analysis, implemented an RSA module that is resilient to timing side channel.
+* Based on the counter-examples provided in self-composition and taint analysis, implemented an RSA module that is resilient to timing side-channel.

 ## Verilog Implementation
 Our RSA module did the following three tasks: